 Experiment with companion planting which has by now proven its effectiveness in organic vegetable gardening.
 It’s easy, all pros and no cons: no treating and less work!

 A vegetable patch that is always green is the golden rule of companion planting: green manure and vegetables run an uninterrupted relay.
 No need to spade nor fertilize!

 Simply run the cultivator once a year just after the last fall crop before sowing mustard seed.
-For the pathways you follow all around the garden, seed them over with clover.
+For pathways all around the garden, seed them over with clover.
 This special green manure has roots that work the soil loose and the greens serve as compost for the surface.

 Match-making with vegetables

 Organize your vegetable patch with spinach which you alternate with companion crops.
 Spinach will provide for the basic structure of your garden and will act as mulch.
 In addition, its roots will feed micro-organisms in the soil.

 The three sisters corn, beans and squash is a triple-play score since these plants support each other wonderfully: